 What kind of fish can I catch in Connestee’s lakes?

-The predominant species for sport fishing are Sunfish (brim/bluegill), catfish, largemouth bass, rainbow trout and yellow perch.
-See fish species for more information about the different species found in Connestee Falls.
+The predominant species for sport fishing are bluegill, largemouth bass, rainbow trout, crappie and yellow perch.
+See Fish Species for more information about the different species found in Connestee Falls.

 What do I use for bait?

 Connestee anglers use the same kinds of baits and lures you find at any other mountain lake in the Southern Appalachians.
-Earthworms are especially effective with all species.
-Artificials, such as paste, are a favorite trout bait, and many types of lures are effective with nearly all our fish.
+Earthworms are especially effective with bluegill, and many types of artificial lures are effective with nearly all our fish.
+In the warm months, PowerBait is productive for trout.
 We do not allow live baits such as minnows because of the danger of introducing unwanted species.

 What are the best lakes for fishing?